Self-harm learning networks

 • safeguarding and self-harm.

-To create sustainable self-harm learning networks for the following groups:
+To create a sustainable self-harm learning network for the following groups:

 To utilise digital and remote approaches to network development to optimise learning around self-harm.